-4. Implementation Aspects
+4. Implementation aspects

-The hp-FEM implementation we are using is described in detail in [10].
+The hp-FEM implementation we are using is described in detail in [15].
 For elliptic problems, the superior accuracy of the higher order methods with relatively small number of unknowns has to be balanced against the much higher integration cost and the cost of evaluating the solution at any given point in the domain.
+It should be emphasized though, that the conjugate function method is not dependent on any particular numerical PDE solution technique.
+Indeed, we fully expect that similar results could be obtained with, for instance, fine-tuned integral equation solvers.

-In the context of solution of the conjugate pair problems, it is obvious that we only have to integrate only once.
+In the context of solution of the conjugate pair problems, it is obvious that we have to integrate only once.
 Moreover, the factorization of the resulting discretized systems can be, for the most part, used in both problems without any extra work.
+Therefore, although in principle two problems are solved, in practice the work is almost proportional to that of one.